DataDog/documentation/content/en/logs/guide/control-sensitive-logs-data.md

 Similar scrubbing capabilities exist for the [Serverless Forwarder][14].

-## Handle leaked data
+## Handle data already sent to Datadog

 Take the following steps according to your compliance requirements.
 You might not need to run through all of them.

 ### Make sensitive logs un-queryable in Datadog (until they age-out)

 This step is a handy way to mitigate compliance issues.
-It aims at making the logs with sensitive data - both logs that already leaked and logs that might keep flowing in - not queryable in Datadog (Explorer, Dashboards, and Livetail).
+It aims at making the logs with sensitive data - both logs that already sent and logs that might keep flowing in - not queryable in Datadog (Explorer, Dashboards, and Livetail).

 Use the [Data Access configuration page][15] and use the sensitive outline query to define a [restiction][16] that applies to everyone in your organization.